Szym80180/Class2Cal/README.md

 - A code editor (if running the program from source)
 - A Google Cloud project with the Calendar API enabled
 - A `credentials.json` file containing your Google API authentication data
+- A 'sis.html' file created by copying the HTML code of the SIS webpage with the desired timetable open.

 ## Setup Instructions